Huntington University (United States): Athletics

-Alleged Scandal

-On September 30, 2022 two former student-athletes filed suit against the school and its former track coach, claiming the university violated the athletes’ Title IX rights and failed to protect them from their predatory coach Nick Johnson.
-The former athletes allegations include rape, inappropriate massage, and forced injections of undisclosed substances at the hands of their coach.
-Johnson served thirty days of a two-year prison sentence in 2018 after being accused by a high school athlete of child seduction, kidnapping and identity deception.
-Johnson was subsequently fired as head coach and replaced by his wife Lauren Johnson.

 Student life

 Huntington University students have the opportunity to participate in a number of activities and service opportunities throughout the year.
 The Friesen Center for Volunteer Service provides students with a range of service projects and programs, including local blood drives and short-term mission experiences.
-Students may also run for office on Student Government Association and represent their classmates.
+Students may also run for office on the Student Government Association.
 Student Government Association "serves as a liaison between students and faculty/staff/administration, and addresses issues that pertain to the student body."

 Huntington University's Student Activities Board, more commonly known as SAB, is a student-led organization responsible for planning and facilitating student events.
 The board plans and hosts more than a dozen annual events at Huntington University, including hoedowns, mud volleyball, laser tag, movies and concerts.
-SAB also facilitates Olympiad, a popular 4-day event composed of various athletic games and challenges.
+SAB also facilitates Olympiad, a popular four-day event composed of athletic games and challenges.

 There are nearly 30 other student organizations available to students at Huntington University, from academic groups and honors societies to interest groups and clubs.